hkuedl/Equity-Building-Transition/README.md

 County, Alabama (`FIPS 01001`) under SSP1-2.6.
 It includes all 17 retrofit metric files for 66 ResStock template buildings and a reviewed fixed mapping for 25,573 real buildings.
-The demo therefore runs the two optimization entry points without downloading the full national dataset or supplying `upgrade0.csv`.
+The demo therefore runs the two optimization entry points without downloading the full national dataset.

 From the repository root: